 Proofread before submitting

-You can read your cover letter aloud to help find spelling errors or awkward sentences.
+You can read it aloud to help find spelling errors or awkward sentences.
 Likewise, you should double-check the spelling of your hiring manager’s name to be safe.

 Key Takeaways

-- Personalizing each cover letter to the position you are applying to is essential.
+• Personalizing each cover letter to the position you are applying for is essential.
 You should also pay attention to the requirements of each job position.

-- Keep the letter concise.
+• Keep it concise.
 It is best to avoid long-winded anecdotes or lengthy stories.
 Instead, highlight your qualifications and relevant experience.

-- Do not forget to proofread the letter and double-check the formatting.
-The letter should be completely error-free and easy to read.
+• Do not forget to proofread it and double-check the formatting.
+It should be completely error-free and easy to read.